 The STEP curriculum helps practitioners develop a deeper understanding of the nature of scientific and technological problems and opportunities, the specialized methods used for analyzing scientific and technological issues and the dynamics of science and technology development and application.
 The course of study for a STEP doctoral student is developed by each student, working closely with a faculty adviser.

-Eleven WWS faculty with joint appointments in the science and engineering departments comprise the STEP faculty.
+Eleven SPIA faculty with joint appointments in the science and engineering departments comprise the STEP faculty.
 Their expertise covers air quality and climate change, ecology and conservation biology policy, biotechnology policy, information technology policy and nuclear energy and nuclear weapons proliferation.